 The growth of mobile in search and associated device value (especially from tablets) can only lead to increasing value in 2015 for local SEO.
 When taking this a step further and considering the aligned value of personalised search results and Google Now, it doesn’t take a great deal of hypothesising to see how local SEO can enhance the gains from these specific opportunities.

 It is often the obvious things that get overlooked in marketing and localised search certainly falls into that category.
-From the setting up of Google My Business pages and name/address/phone (NAP) details wrapped in structured data on websites, right the way through to dedicated onsite location content and offsite external trust signals, there are many local SEO wins to be achieved.
+From the setting up of Google Business Profile pages and name/address/phone (NAP) details wrapped in structured data on websites, right the way through to dedicated onsite location content and offsite external trust signals, there are many local SEO wins to be achieved.

 The biggest misconception with local SEO is that you would only optimise for location if your goal is to increase footfall – this cannot be further from the truth.